 3. Set clear expectations with seasonal employees

 Even with a seasonal contractor, you need to have a strong sense of the specific duties and responsibilities of the job you’re staffing.
 If you’re working with a staffing agency, inform the recruiter of the time frame and key expectations, and make sure they are communicated to job candidates during the interview.

 It’s a worthwhile exercise to write a detailed job description before you bring the interim worker on board, and go over it on the first day.
 Then stick with it, avoiding the temptation to give the seasonal employee whatever random assignment needs doing.
 One of the advantages is that in the event the temporary position becomes full time, you’ll be able to accurately evaluate how well the person fulfilled the job as you described it.
 Seasonal employees often make great candidates for full-time positions.

-Whether you’re impacted by time-consuming open enrollment periods or outgoing interns, a little preparation can go a long way.
-Apply this hiring strategy to find the best seasonal employees who can provide extra support when there is a temporary increase in workload — and take the load off you and the rest of your staff.
+Whether you’re burdened by time-consuming open enrollment periods or facing staffing gaps left by outgoing interns, a little preparation can go a long way.
+Apply the hiring strategy outlined above to find the best seasonal employees who can provide extra support when there is a temporary increase in workload — and take the load off you and the rest of your staff.